/cdn.vox-cdn.com/uploads/chorus_image/image/68803387/best_garage_heaters.0.jpeg)

 - Best Retro: Dr. Infrared Heater Portable Space Heater

-- Best Natural Gas: Mr. Heater F260550 Big Maxx Natural Gas Unit Heater
+- Best Natural Gas: Mr. Heater Big Maxx Natural Gas Unit Heater

 What Customers Are Saying

 Customers said the heater was small but powerful.
-The product is slim and can fit in tight spaces, but it’s still capable of heating a large area quickly.
-Customers were also pleased with some of the heater’s features, like its eco mode, 12-hour timer, and remote control.
-However, a few customers received defective units that stopped working after a few uses.
+The product is slim and can fit in tight spaces, but it can still heat a large area quickly.
+Customers were also pleased with its cool-to-the-touch handle, which makes it easy to adjust or move.
+However, some customers indicated that the heater turned off on its own after a few hours of use and that the plug overheated on occasion.

 What Customers Are Saying